 The “Memorable Sentences” and the “Recent and Current Reading” below are mostly for my friends who wonder what I’m up to these days.

 For my website on genetics, please see

-(click on "Stories" on the menu line above)
+(Click on the "Essays" page on the menu line above.)

-(Click on Blog page on the menu line above.)
+(Click on the "Stories" page on the menu line above.)

 Recent and Current reading

 History: Gar Alperovitz, The Decision to Use the Atomic Bomb (1996)

 Text and diagrams on this site © 2019, 2020, 2021, 2022 by Peter Luykx.
 All rights reserved.